FAQ

 ')

-or put them separately and point where the service worker from PushPushGo app is located (on your site) by providing its path and typing ‘/ppg_scope’ in service worker scope in project settings:
+or put them separately and point where the service worker from PushPushGo app is located (on your site) by providing its path and typing ‘/ppg_scope’ in service worker scope in Settings > Integration > Web Push (Vapid) section:

 Yes, but since PWA will always have its own service worker and there is only one service worker allowed, you need to use one of the solutions from question above "I already have another service worker.
 Can I integrate with PushPushGo?".